OmarMongy/OmarMongy/README.md

 - 🏢 I am student at Zagzig University studying Communication and Electronics Engineering.
 - 🔭 As a EC student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with **FPGA/ASIC Design "Verilog, VHDL, STA, PnR"***.
+- 💬 Ask me about my experience with **FPGA/ASIC Design "Verilog, VHDL, FPGA, STA, PnR"***.

 ### Connect with Me :